metadata toggle

 Operator warnings

-Care should be taken to avoid self-injection and to avoid vaccine getting into the mouth or the eyes.
+Care should be taken to avoid accidental self-injection and to avoid vaccine getting into the mouth or the eyes.

-Pyrimethamine therapy is the current recognised treatment for toxoplasmosis in humans
+Pyrimethamine therapy is the current recognised treatment for toxoplasmosis in humans.

 Adverse reactions